 Ziarat Yazidi Temple

-In the village of Aknalich in Armavir, you will find Ziarat Yazidi Temple, the world’s largest Yazidi temple that was unveiled to the public in 2019.
+In the village of Aknalich in Armavir, you will find Ziarat Yazidi Temple, the world’s largest Yazidi temple which was unveiled to the public in 2019.
 The architect for the project was Artak Ghulian and he is known for his Armenian Apostolic churches.

 The new church was built next door to the old Ziarat temple that had opened in 2012.